pooyanjamshidi/pooyanjamshidi.github.io/index.md

 <table class="table table-sm">
 <tbody>

     <tr>
         <td> <span class="label success">04/15/24</span></td>
         <td> <a href="https://arxiv.org/abs/2308.12871">IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency</a>, has been accepted for publication in the <strong>Journal of Systems Research (JSys) </strong>!
-The <a href="https://github.com/reconfigurable-ml-pipeline/ipa">artifact</a> was fully reproduced by the JSys artifact team.
+The IPA <a href="https://github.com/reconfigurable-ml-pipeline/ipa">artifact</a> was fully reproduced by the JSys artifact team.
 I am so proud of this work with amazing collaborators.
 Well done, Saeid!
         </td>
     </tr>

     <tr>
         <td> <span class="label success">03/28/24</span></td>
-        <td> I am honored to receive the SEAMS's <a href="https://pooyanjamshidi.github.io/resources/docs/SEAMS-2024-MIP-Certificate.pdf">Most Influential Award</a> for our paper entitiled "Pooyan Jamshidi, Aakash Ahmad, Claus Pahl: Autonomic Resource Provisioning for Cloud-based Software.
+        <td> I am honored to receive the <strong>SEAMS's</strong> <a href="https://pooyanjamshidi.github.io/resources/docs/SEAMS-2024-MIP-Certificate.pdf">Most Influential Award</a> for our paper entitiled "Pooyan Jamshidi, Aakash Ahmad, Claus Pahl: Autonomic Resource Provisioning for Cloud-based Software.
 SEAMS 2014" from my beloved community!
 This would have not been possible without having an amazing advisor such as Claus and an awesome collaborator such as Aakash!
         </td>
     </tr>